 Impact on agriculture industry

-Social impacts of cultured meat (consumer adoption, society, economy)
+Social impacts cultured food (consumer adoption, society, economy)

 Patent / Legal and Regulatory issues